p-vbordei/ProductExplorer/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py

     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io